dougbtv/dougbtv.github.io/_posts/2017-11-30-kubernetes-ipv6.markdown

 There's an ever growing interest in IPv6 for Kubernetes.
 There's a solid effort by the good folks from the [Kubernetes SIG-Network](https://github.com/kubernetes/community/wiki/SIG-Network).
 You'll find in the [SIG-Network features spreadsheet](https://docs.google.com/spreadsheets/d/1lHSZBl7YJvKN0qNT8i0oxYaRh38CcemJlUFjD37hhDU/edit#gid=14624465) that IPv6 is slated for the next release.
 There's probably more to that  Additionally, you can find some more information about the [issues tagged for IPv6 up on the k/k GitHub](https://github.com/kubernetes/kubernetes/pulls?q=is%3Aopen+is%3Apr+label%3Aarea%2Fipv6), too.

-In part this post assumes some other familiarity with these Ansible playbooks.
-In theory you should be able to spin up just an IPv6 lab without otherwise having experience with this playbook.
-However, some of the terminology may be glossed over.
-We often use the term "virthost" -- by which we mean a host that runs virtual machines.
-This technique is used often by the developers of this project in order to quickly iterate on these playbooks.
-These instructions assume using a virthost, however, it's likely you could complete a deployment on baremetal, or on an IaaS.

 There's also a [README for creating an IPv6 lab with kube-centos-ansible](https://github.com/redhat-nfvpe/kube-centos-ansible/blob/master/docs/ipv6.md) on GitHub.

 ## Limitations